isomerpages/moe-mtls-old/_Sharing-Sessions/1a-English-Videos-a-Synopsis.md

 </p><br/>

  <p style="margin:10px;"><strong>Dr Sukuna S.Vijayadevar </strong><br/>
 Dr Sukuna S. Vijayadevar is a senior lecturer with NIEC-City Campus.
 She has served for many years training and developing on-going professional development for practitioners in early childhood education.
 Her areas of interest in early childhood include teaching language and literacy, inclusive education and leadership in ECE.
-Dr Sukuna has also conducted talks and workshops for teachers about teaching Tamil language in preschools.
+Dr Sukuna has also conducted talks and workshops for teachers about teaching Tamil Language in preschools.
 Her workshops for both early childhood and primary school teachers on story-telling and creation of big books in Tamil have always been well received.
 </p><br/>

  <p style="margin:10px;"><strong> Danny Yeo </strong>